Madagascar Country Commercial Guide

 Health

-For specific information for travelers to Madagascar, please refer to the Centers for Disease Control and Prevention by visiting https://wwwnc.cdc.gov/travel/destinations/traveler/none/madagascar.
+For specific information for travelers to Madagascar, please refer to the Centers for Disease Control and Prevention: https://wwwnc.cdc.gov/travel/destinations/traveler/none/madagascar

 Visitors are strongly urged to purchase medevac insurance prior to arrival.
-Local hospitals are poorly equipped and do not meet U.S. standards, especially for emergency care, and evacuation to nearby locations (Mauritius, Reunion, South Africa) is encouraged for serious illness.
+Local hospitals are poorly equipped and do not meet U.S. standards, especially for emergency care, and evacuation to nearby locations (Mauritius, Reunion, South Africa) is strongly recommended for serious illness or injury.

 Day